Vasu-Eranki/DenoisingDepthImages/docs/proposal.md

 ## 8. Execution Plan

-Describe the key tasks in executing your project, and in case of team project describe how will you partition the tasks.
+Describe the key tasks in executing your project

 Task    | Description
 ------| ---